sfstar/hass-victron/README.md

 ## Currently planned improvements
 - Fully Switch to async
-- Investigate if scan without causing errors is possible
+- Investigate if scan without causing (ignorable) errors at the gx device is possible
-- Start using releases and release notes
-- Improve connection loss resilience
+- Improve connection loss resilience (mark / unmark availability of entities)
 - Revisit datatypes used for storing register info

 # Installing the integration